Susan Collins: Economy

 In 2004, Collins expressed concerns about how the Bush administration wanted to implement its proposed plan to cut taxes.
 She cited deficit concerns as a reason for opposing the plan, but ultimately voted in favor of the Bush tax cuts in 2003 and for their extension in 2006.
 Collins was one of just three Republican lawmakers to vote for the American Recovery and Reinvestment Act, prompting heated criticism from the right for crossing party lines.

 In December 2017, Collins voted to pass the 2017 Republican tax plan.
 The bill greatly reduces corporate taxes while reducing taxes for some individuals and increasing them for others by removing some popular deductions.
 The bill also repeals Affordable Care Act's individual mandate, leaving thirteen million Americans uninsured and raising premiums by an estimated additional 10% per year.
 After the vote, Collins said she received assurances from congressional leaders that they would pass legislation intended to mitigate some of the adverse effects of the individual mandate's repeal.
 When asked how she could vote for a bill that would increase the deficit by an estimated $1 trillion (over ten years) after having railed against the deficit during the Obama administration, Collins insisted that it would not increase the deficit.
 She said she had been advised in this determination by economists Glenn Hubbard, Larry Lindsey, and Douglas Holtz-Eakin.
 Conservative columnist Jennifer Rubin wrote that Hubbard and Holtz-Eakin denied saying the plan would not increase the deficit.

 After voting for the tax plan, Collins became the top recipient of political donations from private equity firms.
-Blackstone chief executive Steven Schwarzman donated $2 million to Collins's PAC, and Ken Griffin of the hedge fund Citadel donated $1.5 million.
+Blackstone chief executive Stephen A. Schwarzman donated $2 million to Collins's PAC, and Kenneth C. Griffin of the hedge fund Citadel donated $1.5 million.

 Along with all other Senate and House Republicans, Collins voted against the American Rescue Plan Act of 2021.
 On September 30, 2021, she was one of 15 Senate Republicans to join all Democrats and both Independents to approve a temporary spending bill to continue government funding and avoid a government shutdown.
 On October 7, 2021, she voted with 10 other Republicans and all members of the Democratic caucus to break the filibuster on raising the debt ceiling.
 She voted with all Republicans against the legislation to raise the debt ceiling.